radiac/workenv/README.rst

 workenv
 =======

-A bash shortcut for jumping between local work environments and carrying out tasks within them.
+A shortcut for jumping between local work environments in bash and carrying out tasks within them.

 Requires Python 3.7+ and bash.